 We collect your personal information when you instruct us to act on your behalf or when you request a service from us, such as attendance at conferences, training sessions or seminars.

-We may collect personal information about individuals who are not our client, whose personal information is given to us in the course of a legal matter.
+We may collect personal information about individuals who are not our client, whose personal information is given to us during a legal matter.

 We may also collect personal information when you use our website.
 The personal information collected is dependent on what you tell us about yourself, such as providing your name and email address when you accept an invitation to attend a seminar or when you send us an online query.